athena-framework/website/docs/components/README.md

 Another use case for this event is populating additional data into the request's attributes; such as the locale or format of the request.

 !!! example "Request event in Athena"
-    This is the event that [ART::Listeners::Routing](https://athena-framework.github.io/athena/Athena/Routing/Listeners/Routing.html) listens on to determine which [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/.html)/[ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html) pair should handle the request.
+    This is the event that [ART::Listeners::Routing](https://athena-framework.github.io/athena/Athena/Routing/Listeners/Routing.html) listens on to determine which [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/Controller.html)/[ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html) pair should handle the request.

     See [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/Controller.html) for more details on routing.

 ### 2. Action Event

-The next event to be dispatched is the [ART::Events::Action](https://athena-framework.github.io/athena/Athena/Routing/Events/Action.html) event, assuming a response was not already returned within the `Request` event.
+The next event to be dispatched is the [ART::Events::Action](https://athena-framework.github.io/athena/Athena/Routing/Events/Action.html) event, assuming a response was not already returned within the [request](#1-request-event) event.
 This event is dispatched after the related controller/action pair is determined, but before it is executed.
 This event is intended to be used when a listener requires information from the related [ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html); such as reading custom annotations off of it via the [Config](./config.md) component.

 !!! example "Action event in Athena"
     This is the event that [ART::Listeners::ParamConverter](https://athena-framework.github.io/athena/Athena/Routing/Listeners/ParamConverter.html) and [ART::Listeners::ParamFetcher](https://athena-framework.github.io/athena/Athena/Routing/Listeners/ParamFetcher.html) listen on to apply custom conversion logic via an [ART::ParamConverterInterface](https://athena-framework.github.io/athena/Athena/Routing/ParamConverterInterface.html), or resolve request parameters such as [ART::QueryParam](https://athena-framework.github.io/athena/Athena/Routing/QueryParam.html)s.